Jonathan2251/lbd/source/funccall.rst

 type, the static link and dynamic link.
 The option -relocation-model=static is for static link function while option -relocation-model=pic is for dynamic link function.
-One example of dynamic link function is used in share library.
+One instance of dynamic link function is used is for calling functions of share library.
-Share library include a lots of dynamic link functions usually can be loaded at run time.
+Share library includes a lots of dynamic link functions usually can be loaded at run time.
-Since share library can be loaded in different memory address, the global variable address which it access cannot be decided at link time.
+Since share library can be loaded in different memory address, the global variable address be accessed cannot be decided at link time.
-Even so, we still can caculate the distance between the global variable address and the start address of shared library function when it be loaded.
+Whatever, he distance between the global variable address and the start address of shared library function can be calculated when it has been loaded.

 Let's run Chapter9_3/ with ch9_gprestore.cpp to get the following result.
 We putting the comments in the result for explanation.